Addendum, added 26 November 2019

 Unteroffizer Hans Knor (flight engineer)

 Unteroffizer Joachim Kasten (radio operator)

-The men were all buried in Sheepstor cemetery until their remains were recovered and reburied at the German Military Cemetery at Cannock Chase in 1963
+The men were all buried in Sheepstor cemetery with wooden crosses marking their graves until their remains were recovered and reburied at the German Military Cemetery at Cannock Chase in 1963.

 The aircraft's code was 7T+AH.